*Scroll to the bottom of the page to access a student application.

 Agree to and complete the Program Agreement Form prior to being accepted into the program.

 **This information applies to ZSR grantees ONLY.
 If you are interested in hosting a summer intern, please contact Jose Oliva.
-Note: The application deadline for Host Organizations is November 1, 2018.

 Once a student's eligibility has been verified, his or her application will be forwarded to the appropriate organization(s).
 This begins the Matching Period, which lasts a few weeks.
 During this period, organizations will review received applications, decide whom to interview, and make arrangements with the students to conduct interviews.
 Once an organization has decided on their intern, they will send the student a Program Agreement Form to complete and sign.
 (Note: A student may receive multiple offers, but can only accept one internship.)
 The Matching Period culminates on Match Day, when organizations submit their signed Program Agreement Forms to the ZSR coordinators, signifying a "match."
 For more information, contact Jose Oliva.

 Before applying, please see Non-Profit Internship Program FAQs.

 The deadline to submit an application is February 11, 2019 by 12:00 p.m. (noon).